minuk-dev/minuk-dev.github.io/src/content/wiki/LFS.md

 * All live data are copied before the segment was rewritten.

 #### 3.3.
 Segment cleaning mechanism
+* The process of copying live data out of a segment is called segment cleaning.
+* It consists of three-step.
+  * Read a number of segments into memory
+  * Identify the live data
+  * Write the live data back to a smaller number of clean segments.
+* In order to write out again, Identifying blocks must be possible.
+* => For this purpose, We define segment summary block, which are indexing which segment is live.
+* Segment Summary Blocks impose little overhead during writing, and they are useful during crash recovery.
+* Sprite LFS counts the number (unique identifier - uid) to recognize which block is live.
+If the uid of a block does not match the uid currently stored in the inode map when the sgement is cleaned.

 #### 3.4.
 Segment cleaning policies
+* Four policy issues must be addressed
+  *  When should the sgement cleaner execute?
+  * How many segments should it clean at a time?
+  * Which segments should be cleaned?
+  * How should the live blocks be grouped when they are written out?

 #### 3.5.
 Simulation results
 #### 3.6.
 Segment usage table
 ### 4. Crash recovery